Sustainability

 Measures to promote healthier daily routines

-Daily habits are closely related not only to mental and physical health and presenteeism, but also to healthy life expectancy.
-The Sapporo Group has developed participatory initiatives to promote mental and physical health in the workplace, to provide opportunities for people to form healthy habits that will extend their healthy life expectancy, and to improve their health literacy.
+Daily lifestyle habits are closely related not only to mental and physical health and presenteeism, but also to future healthy life expectancy.
+The Sapporo Group is developing participatory measures to create opportunities for employees to adopt healthy behavior habits and to improve their health literacy.

 Initiatives for proper drinking practices